Children's Nyquil Side Effects

 12. Knowles SR, Weber E "Dextromethorphan anaphylaxis."
 J Allerg Clin Immunol 102 (1998): 316-7

-Not all side effects for Children's Nyquil may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Children's Nyquil may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Children's Nyquil (chlorpheniramine / dextromethorphan / pseudoephedrine)